D2L Near You

 In 2000, Darkness to Light was created as a nonprofit with the mission of reducing the incidence of child sexual abuse through public awareness and education.
 With tremendous community support, over $100,000 was raised and an award-winning media campaign was developed and launched in June of 2001.

-In 2004 we began work on an interactive sexual abuse prevention training program, called Stewards of Children, a 2 1/2 hour training program for adults.
-And, CNN began running Darkness to Light public service announcements nationally.
+In 2004 we began work on an interactive child sexual abuse prevention training program, called Stewards of Children, available for parents, youth serving organizations, and communities across the nation and globe.
+Around this time, CNN began running Darkness to Light public service announcements nationally.
 These pro-bono ads were designed to increase awareness of the prevalence and consequences of child sexual abuse and to drive viewers to educational materials.
-CNN is still a significant supporter today and countless organizations and individuals have found us because of an ad they saw on CNN.
+Countless organizations and individuals found us because of an ad they saw on CNN.

 In 2006, Stewards of Children ONLINE was released as a web based version of the "live" or facilitated version of the training program.

-Today we have more than 3,500 Facilitators who teach the program in 49 states and 15 additional countries and more than 300,000 copies of the Stewards of Children curriculum have been distributed and the program is also available in Spanish and Icelandic.
+Today we have 6,700 authorized facilitators who teach the program in 50 states and 16 additional countries, and more than 570,000 copies of the training have been distributed to communities around the world.

 Other Noteworthy Accomplishments

 2013 CLASSY Award Top 5 Nominee

 2013 Social Responsibility Champion Award from NJ Alliance of YMCAs